TypedDevs/bashunit/docs/blog/2023-11-15-bashunit-live-on-codelytv.md

 date: '2023-11-15'
 title: 'bashunit Live on CodelyTV'
 description: 'Bashunit was live on CodelyTV, on which Rafa had a chat with three of the main contributors of the library in a live broadcast.
-They demonstrated the full potential of bashunit, showing how TDD can be used to bash scripts and create tests for legacy code.'
+They demonstrated the full potential of bashunit, showing how TDD can be used to test bash scripts and create snapshot tests for legacy code.'
 coverUrl: '/covers/2023-11-15-bashunit-live-on-codelytv.jpg'
 coverAlt: 'Promotional Poster for the Live Broadcast featuring "$ testing bash" written at the top.
 Below, from left to right, are Antonio, Manu, and Chema (contributors of bashunit), the bashunit logo,